 The Organization receives a substantial amount of services donated by volunteers in carrying out the Organization's programs.
-Donated services supporting the education and social work programs that met the recognition criteria amounted to \$80,127 and \$73,935 for the years ended June 30, 2015 and 2014, respectively, and are included in the statement of activities.
+Donated services supporting the education and social work programs that met the recognition criteria amounted to \$65,146 and \$80,127 for the years ended June 30, 2016 and 2015, respectively, and are included in the consolidated statement of activities.